awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `ST_Distance(geometry, geometry)`<a name="geospatial-functions-list-v2-st-distance"></a>

 Returns, based on spatial ref, a double containing the two\-dimensional minimum Cartesian distance between two geometries in projected units\.
-In Athena engine version 2, returns null if one of the inputs is an empty geometry\.
+Starting in Athena engine version 2, returns null if one of the inputs is an empty geometry\.
 Example:

 ```
 SELECT ST_Distance(ST_Point(0.0,0.0), ST_Point(3.0,4.0))